 The Survival of the Elders

-During the Day of Darkness in 22480 AD the Elders were thought to have been destroyed in a large military strike against the seat of the tribal assembly in the city of Mithuris.
-They had, in actuality, moved out of the city to join those gathered in the permanent camp at the Crystal Steppe as a demonstration of solidarity for those struggling there against the elements amid the ongoing superstorm.
+During the Day of Darkness in 22480 AD the Elders were thought to have been destroyed in a large military strike against the seat of the tribal assembly in the city of Kulburis.
+They had, in actuality, moved out of the city to join those gathered in the permanent camp at the Crystal Desert as a demonstration of solidarity for those struggling there against the elements amid the ongoing superstorm.
 It wasn’t long before the Amarr managed to ascertain that the Elders had not been present during their initial attack, and in monitoring hampered communications below they gathered intelligence suggesting a small fleet would be escaping the planet, shuttling the Elders out to Starkman Prime.
-This was a deception laid out by those who had witnessed the beams of the Amarr strikeforce pounding Mithuris amidst the superstorm.
+This was a deception laid out by those who had witnessed the beams of the Amarr strikeforce pounding Kulburis amidst the superstorm.
 Ultimately, during the one-sided conflict that followed, it was actually lightning that ended up finishing the flagship that had attempted to flee, and this event made it particularly meaningful to the Amarr, who interpreted it as the wrath of God.
 For those who gave their lives to carry out the ruse the Minmatar were to eventually construct a memorial spire of veined stone etched with their names.